-National Day of Remembrance and Action Against Islamophobia
+National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia

-On the National Day of Remembrance and Action Against Islamophobia, we remember the victims of the hateful attack on a Quebec City mosque on January 29, 2017: Ibrahima Barry, Mamadou Tanou Barry, Khaled Belkacemi, Abdelkrim Hassane, Azzedine Soufiane, and Aboubaker Thabti.
-They were fathers, sons, husbands, brothers, and community members.
+On January 29, 2017, six worshippers lost their lives at a Québec City mosque.
+Ibrahima Barry, Mamadou Tanou Barry, Khaled Belkacemi, Abdelkrim Hassane, Azzedine Soufiane, and Aboubaker Thabti were fathers, sons, husbands, brothers, and community members.

 This year will mark the seventh anniversary of that tragic night that changed our country - and the third National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia.